albertochong/AWS-KAFKA-CLUSTER/README.md

 # AWS-KAFKA-CLUSTER
-Create Messaging environment with Apache Kafka Multi broker on AWS machine
+Create Messaging environment with Apache Kafka Multi broker on AWS machine with 3 zookeepers and 3 brokers in same zone.

 ## Create 6 Instances (t2.Xlarge) with the options